yzziizzy/EACSMB/DEVELOPMENT.md

 * Custom mouse pointer support.
 * Falling rain and snow.
 	* Make a special version of Emitter that only spawns in rage of the camera, but consistently.
 * Mipmapping in decals.
 * 3D billboards/text/gui
 * Dynamic LOD
 * Easy, cheap ephemeral meshes, decal and effects that can automatically spawn on terrain at certain zoom levels.
 Grass, dust, flowers, decorative decals, etc. They should not be in the CES as they are not real game items.
-* Better gbuffer packing, depends on shader #include support.
 * Texture compression
 * Calculate proper derivatives in decal fragment shader for anisotropic filtering
 * Texture atlassing for meshes, including coordinate transformation in/near shaders.
 * Polygonal/triangular decals
+* NormalMap values are not transformed properly in mesh vertex shaders

 ## Sound
 * Finish API.